5 Snack Recipes for Autoimmune Wellness

 What is the Autoimmune Protocol Diet?

-When your immune system works correctly, it automatically produces antibodies that can match and attack harmful cells like viruses when they enter your body.
+When your immune system works correctly, it automatically produces antibodies that can match and attack harmful cells when they enter your body.

 Unfortunately, millions of people suffer from autoimmune diseases or disorders.
 These directly affect the immune system.
 Some of them can cause the immune system to produce antibodies that unintentionally attack healthy cells, leading to a variety of deeper conditions and side effects.

 The exact causes of autoimmune diseases are complex.
-But they can be caused by things like medication use, stress, infection, lifestyle choices, and genetic factors.
+But they can be caused by things like medication use, stress, illness, lifestyle choices, and genetic factors.

 One of the other big effects of autoimmune disorders is that it prevents you from eating certain foods, as some ingredients or compounds can trigger an immune system reaction.